NeilJustice/ZenUnitAndMetalMock/README.md

 TEST(FizzBuzz_EndNumber0_Throws)
 {
    // THROWS asserts that an expression throws *exactly* (not a derived class of)
-   // an expected exception type with *exactly* as expected exception what() text.
+   // an expected exception type with *exactly* an expected exception what() text.
    THROWS(FizzBuzz(0), std::invalid_argument,
       "FizzBuzz(): endNumber must be 1 or greater");
 }